Clean up and new life for the site

 Screening of the crushed product at 1mm ahead of a gravity pre-concentration circuit consisting of jigs and spirals to produce a pre-concentrate

-A very small clean-up and tabling circuit will exist at the back end of the plant consisting of shaking tables and sulphide flotation to produce a cleaned tungsten mineral product which is dried and packed into bags for shipment
+A very small clean-up and tabling circuit at the back end of the plant consisting of shaking tables and sulphide flotation to produce a cleaned tungsten mineral product which is dried and packed into bags for shipment

 The treatment process uses mostly water and gravity, with very limited usage of simple chemicals.